-While the debtor is a person who has a debt due to an agreement or law, the payment of which can be collected before the court.
-In addition, there are other definitions of creditor and debtor, namely creditor is a bank or other financing institution that has receivables due to an agreement or law.
-Debtor is a person or business entity that has a debt to a bank or other financial institution due to an agreement or law.
-Bankrupt debtors are debtors who have been declared bankrupt by a Court Decision.
+While the debtor is a person who has a debt due to an agreement or law, the payment of which can be collected before the court.3 In addition, as for another definition of creditor and debtor, namely creditor is a bank or other financing institution that has receivables due to an agreement or law.4 Debtor is a person or business entity that has a debt to a bank or other financial institution due to an agreement or law.
+5 Bankrupt debtors are debtors who have been declared bankrupt by a Court Decision.